 Breast Cancer Rehabilitation

 Breast cancer changes your life in many ways.
-Your body has changed because of surgeries, radiation, and or chemotherapy treatments.
-All of these changes can impact your physical, social, and psychological wellbeing.
+Your body has changed because of surgeries, radiation and/or chemotherapy treatments.
+All of these changes can impact your physical, social and psychological wellbeing.
 We offer services to help you feel the best you can feel as you travel throughout your cancer journey.
-Your medical team’s goal is to optimize your function so that you are best able to adjust to your new life.
+Your medical team’s goal is to optimize your function so that you’re best able to adjust to your new life.

 Who is breast cancer rehabilitation for?

-Patients can benefit from breast cancer rehabilitation therapy from diagnosis, to treatment, to survivorship, or to end of life.
-When you are diagnosed with breast cancer, you should speak to your physician about your rehabilitation path.
+People can benefit from breast cancer rehabilitation therapy from diagnosis, to treatment, to survivorship or to end of life.
+When you’re diagnosed with breast cancer, you should speak to your healthcare provider about your rehabilitation path.

 Breast cancer rehabilitation is recommended for those who:

-- Are experiencing decreased abilities to reach or use their arms to push, pull, carry; arm swelling; shoulder girdle pain.
+- Are experiencing a decreased ability to reach or use their arms to push, pull and carry, or who are experiencing arm swelling or shoulder girdle pain.

-- Have lymphedema or have had lymph nodes removed.
+- Have lymphedema (swelling, typically in your arms and legs, which can happen after certain cancer treatments) or have had lymph nodes removed.

-- Have cognitive deficits such as memory or difficulty with executive planning.
+- Have cognitive disorders such as memory problems or difficulty with executive planning.

 - Are at risk for developing fractures from osteoporosis.